integrativesoft/lara/README.md

 ## Getting started

+There's no need to download this repository to use Lara, instead, there's a [NuGet package](https://www.nuget.org/packages/Integrative.Lara/).

-Create a new project, add the NuGet package `Integrative.Lara`, and copy and paste the [sample application](https://github.com/integrativesoft/lara/wiki/Sample-Application).
+To start, create a new project and add the NuGet package `Integrative.Lara`.
+Then copy and paste the [sample application](https://github.com/integrativesoft/lara/wiki/Sample-Application).

 This repository contains a [sample project](https://github.com/integrativesoft/lara/tree/master/src/SampleProject).

-The [wiki](https://github.com/integrativesoft/lara/wiki) contains the documentation for using Lara.
+The [wiki](https://github.com/integrativesoft/lara/wiki) has the documentation for using Lara.

 ## How to contribute